Student Government Elections

 Hi, My name is Gabriela (Gaby) Garcia, and I'm in my third semester at NSCC studying.
 I am currently studying History.
 In the future, I plan to specialize in European History.
 While studying at NSCC, I have been a part of MASSPIRG, Environmental Club and STEM Club.
 At NSCC I have felt welcomed and have enjoyed my student experience.

-I'm running for student president as I strongly believe that every student is important to the NSCC community.
+As president, I strongly believe that every student is important to the NSCC community.
 I am committed to being a positive leader for you, a leader in which everyone is reflected.
 True democracy is possible when everyones voice is heard and taken into account.
 Your opinion and ideas count no matter how big or small you think they are.
 I want all of you to see me as someone you can trust and talk to about your concerns.
 The times we are living in are times of uncertainty.
 However, that should only give us more reasons to raise our voices and unite despite the distance that separates us.

 Hey Everyone!
 I just want to have complete transparency on the issues that I find most pressing that I will be bringing to the board.
 I welcome to hear additional concerns from the student body.